Prenatal Yoga in San Diego: Interview with Yesica Rodriguez

 How can students practice prenatal yoga with you?

-Space is limited for the outdoor class, and preregistration is required, so please reserve your spot online if you want to practice in-person.
+Space is limited and preregistration is required, so please reserve your spot online if you want to practice in-person.
 If you can’t make it to the studio, live streaming via Zoom makes it accessible!
 I’ve also recorded some mommy and me classes for Pilgrimage On Demand.
 Whatever is going on in your household – toddlers running around, dogs barking, stopping to use the restroom, we’re here for you!

 When we care for each other by listening, sharing, comforting, advising, or befriending, we can teach each other to parent, provide support and grow in the process.
 Join us on Tuesdays outside or online and become part of our village.

 - Learn more about our Studio Safety Guidelines

 - New to Live Streaming?
 Click for a How-To